Protecting trees and power lines

 To maintain the reliability of the electrical system and reduce the risk of wildfire, we need about 12 feet of space between tree canopies and our overhead power lines.
 But for fast-growing trees like mulberry or eucalyptus, we may need as much as 20 feet of clearance to prevent power outages.

 Tree pruning methods

 We use the best vegetation management practices recommended by the International Society of Arboriculture.
 Directional pruning methods are used to encourage trees to grow away from electric wires.

-Sometimes the situation requires pruning only 1 side of the tree, pruning 1 side more than the other, or pruning just the middle of the tree.
+Sometimes the situation requires pruning only one side of the tree, pruning one side more than the other or pruning just the middle of the tree.
 These variations are known as side pruning, slope pruning or “V pruning.”
-Trees may appear unbalanced at first, but a healthy tree will cope with the changes, and its appearance will soften over time.
+Trees may appear unbalanced at first, but a healthy tree will cope with the changes and its appearance will soften over time.

 We cannot use directional pruning on some trees, like redwoods or palms, because they grow straight up from a “central leader.”
 When these trees are planted under power lines, we must cut back the crown or remove the tree.